-When I started my business, I did everything and anything that the business needed, and that included sales of course, and since I was on a shoe-string budget, I didn’t have the dollars to build an inside sales team (or outside) from the ground up, yet.
+When I started my business in 1991, I did everything and anything that the business needed, and that included sales of course, and since I was on a shoe-string budget, I didn’t have the dollars to build an inside sales team (or outside) from the ground up, yet.

 By the way, if you want to listen to this blog, it’s been recorded into a podcast.
 You can find that here: